 As Internet criminals grow smarter and sneakier, it’s increasingly difficult to keep your credit card and personal information safe.
-If you don’t take basic steps to protect your information, you may find yourself a victim of fraud or identity theft.
+Here are four fundamental tips.

 Stakes get higher

 A few years ago, spam e-mails were mainly from people trying to make money selling little gifts and gadgets.
 If you fell for their spiels, you lost just the cost of a trinket.